AdamRGrey/vassago/README.md

 ### Channel

 a place where communication can happen. any level of these can have any number of children.
 In matrix, everything is a "room" - even spaces and threads.
 Seems like a fine idea.
 So for vassago, a discord "channel" is a channel. a "thread" is a child of that channel. a "category" is a parent of that channel.
 A "server" (formerly "guild") is a parent of that channel. and fuck it, Discord itself is a "channel".

-### ChannelPermissions

-the permissions Vassago has for a channel.
-MaxAttachmentBytes, etc. (...shouldn't this be just part of Channel?
-You're *always* going down the hierarchy until you find an override. permissions should always inherit, right?)
+Includes permissions vassago has for a channel; MaxAttachmentBytes, etc. go down the hierarchy until you find an override.

 ### FeaturePermission